-Your physical abilities and camping style will dictate whether you need or want an RV toilet in your rig.
+Your physical abilities and camping style will dictate whether you need or want toilet in your rig.
 If climbing out of your camper for a middle-of-the-night pee is off the table, then an RV toilet is probably a good move.
 For families, having a toilet just steps away can be a lifesaver for tiny bladders.

 RV toilets offer convenience and an added level of comfort.
 When you’ve got one in your camper, it eliminates some logistical challenges.
 You’re more self-contained and won’t need to rely on finding toilets or using wag bags in the wilderness.
 An RV toilet is ideal for older travelers who are less inclined to squat in the woods and kids who might have trouble holding it on that desolate stretch of highway.

 Anyone can enjoy the convenience of having everything you need within your shelter on wheels.
 If you want to feel at home on the road, your home might have a toilet.